-Artful lodger: London’s former Hotel Russell re-opens as The Principal with interiors by Tara Bernerd
+Artful lodger: The former Hotel Russell gets a makeover by Tara Bernerd

 When Hotel Russell opened in 1898, its grand silhouette caused such a stir that not only did its Russell Square neighbours rush to copy its distinctive light terracotta façade, but the owners of the RMS Titanic also tapped the hotel’s designer, Charles Fitzroy Doll, to create their ship’s dining room.